grantcarthew/notes-google-cloud-architect/Compute/Cloud Functions.md

 ## Features

+* Event-based microservices.
-* Execute in a managed Node.js environment.
+* Execute in a fully managed, serverless, Node.js environment.
 * Connect and extend cloud services such as Cloud Storage, Cloud Pub/Sub, and more.
+* Deploy functions from Cloud Storage Bucket, GitHub or Bitbucket.
+* Trigger include Cloud Pub/Sub, HTTP, Cloud Storage.
+* Stackdriver integration.